AppsFlyerSDK/appsflyer-android-adrevenue-sample-app/README.md

 * Start your new journey with our sample app! 😁

 ## First page of the app
-At the first activity of the app, you will be asked to choose - whice Ad network you would like to integrate with AppsFlyer:
+At the first activity of the app choose the Ad network you would like to integrate with AppsFlyer:
 * AdMob or IronSource

 <img src="/pics/firstpage.png" width="400" height="675">

 ## Second page of the app
-At the second activity of the app, you will be asked to choose from the list, Which kind of ad would you like to show and test.
+At the second activity of the app choose from the list, the ad type would you like to show and test.

 <img src="/pics/secondpage.png" width="400" height="675">

 ## Third page of the app
-At the third activity of the app, the ad you chose will be presented - sometimes it takes a few moments.
+At the third activity of the app, the chosen ad will be presented - sometimes it takes a few moments.

 <img src="/pics/thirdpage.png" width="400" height="675">